huler/cookie-acceptance/README.md

 ## Accessing Cookies

-Once the user has confirmed their choices, the callback provided will return an array of agreed cookies.
-As well as this, the package will store relevant agreed cookies within the users localStorage.
-The stored items will be named:

-`appName_cookie_type` with the value being the cookie type, for example:

-`huler_performance`
+Once the user has confirmed their choices, the package will execute injectScript for each cookie type the user has accepted, passing the type as a parameter.
+From there you can do whatevever you need to with the user's consent.

 On acceptance, a futher local storage item will also be stored called: